Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Experiments

 \subsection{Ablation on ControlNet Input Conditions}

 In the initial stages of our research, we employed various input conditions, including 2D keypoint heatmaps, depth images, and normal images, to generate data samples.
 However, a notable challenge emerged with regard to the ambiguity inherent in both the keypoint and depth conditions.
 Specifically, the diffusion model struggled to accurately discern the front and back of individuals depicted in these data modalities and had difficulty in aligning generated hands and faces with ground-truths (See Sup.
-Mat. for some failure cases), yet we found surface normal conditional can greatly reduce this kind of ambiguity.
-Thus, we choose it as the input condition of the ControlNet.
-To get accurate surface normal maps in the wild, we train a customized diffusion model based on a photo-realistic synthetic indoor dataset, Hypersim~\cite{hypersim}.
-As shown in~\cref{tab:surface_normal_performance}, our surface normal estimator outperforms OmniData~\cite{omnidata} trained on a mixture of datasets, including Hypersim~\cite{hypersim} dataset.
-We also show qualitative surface normal results in ~\cref{fig:surface_normal}.
-The results show that our diffusion-based estimator can generate more detailed normal maps when compared with OmniData~\cite{omnidata} in real-world scenes.
-We annotate around 1M image/surface normal pairs from LAION5B~\cite{laion5b} and COYO-700M~\cite{coyo-700m} for training ControlNet.
-Please refer to the supplementary material for more details. \cref{table:controlnet_eval} compares our trained ControlNet with two publicly available keypoint-based and depth-based ControlNets~\cite{depth_controlnet, pose_controlnet} in terms of generated image quality and image/ground-truth alignment accuracy.
+Mat. for some failure cases), yet we found that surface normal conditioning can greatly reduce this kind of ambiguity.
+Thus, we choos a multi-condition variant of the ControlNet, which can optionally treat keypoint, depth, and surface normal maps as input. \cref{table:controlnet_eval} compares our trained ControlNet with two publicly available keypoint-based and depth-based ControlNets~\cite{depth_controlnet, pose_controlnet} in terms of generated image quality and image/ground-truth alignment accuracy.
 In order to ensure equitable comparison, all ControlNets employ aligned sets of 1,000 input conditions derived from identical SMPL-X parameters and camera specifications.
 The results demonstrate that our ControlNet consistently outperforms the keypoint-based and depth-based ControlNet.

+We also visualize the generated images by a general depth-conditioned ControlNet, and our finetuned multi-condition ControlNet in~\cref{fig:compare_controlnet}.
+As we can see, the general depth-conditioned ControlNet trained on general datasets fails to generate accurate fingers, poses, and limited background scenes, while our fine-tuned multi-condition ControlNet can generate diverse photo-realistic humans tightly aligned with the input condition.